 Known worldwide for its talavera, Barroque architecture and mole poblano, Puebla is a UNESCO World Heritage Site and a true treasure of Mexican life from past to present.
-Puebla is unique in the fact that it was not created until 1531 after the Spanish Conquest where it became an important stop on the trade route between Veracruz and Mexico City.
+Puebla was not created until 1531 after the Spanish Conquest where it became an important stop on the trade route between Veracruz and Mexico City.
 For travelers who enjoy history and architecture, Puebla should be at the top of your list.

 Plenty of day trips are offered from Mexico City, just two hours away, but a day is too short a time to explore all that Puebla has to offer.
 We recommend at least 3-4 days with at least one of those days overlapping the weekend for the amazing street markets in Los Sapos.
 If you want to include some of the outlying pueblos magicos in the state of Puebla, than a week would be better.